ibsh/libKeyFinder/README.md

 [![Build Status](https://travis-ci.org/ibsh/libKeyFinder.svg?branch=master)](https://travis-ci.org/ibsh/libKeyFinder)

-`libKeyFinder` can be used to estimate the musical key of digital recordings.
+`libKeyFinder` is a small C++11 library for estimating the musical key of digital audio.
+It is published under the GNU General Public License version 3 or later.

-It is the basis of the KeyFinder GUI app, which is available as a binary download for Mac OSX and Windows at www.ibrahimshaath.co.uk/keyfinder
+It was written by [Ibrahim Shaath](http://ibrahimshaath.co.uk/keyfinder/) who wrote it in 2011 as part of a master's thesis in computer science.
+A [GUI application](https://github.com/ibsh/is_KeyFinder) to use it is available for [macOS](http://www.ibrahimshaath.co.uk/keyfinder/bins/KeyFinder-OSX-2-4.zip) and [Windows](http://www.ibrahimshaath.co.uk/keyfinder/bins/KeyFinder-WIN-1-25.zip), however that is no longer maintained and does not build on contemporary Linux distributions.

+In 2020, Ibrahim handed over maintenance of libKeyFinder to the [Mixxx DJ software](https://mixxx.org) team who incorporated it into Mixxx as of Mixxx 2.3.
+If you want to discuss anything related to libKeyFinder with us, please get in touch on the [Mixxx Zulip chat](https://mixxx.zulipchat.com/#narrow/stream/109171-development/topic/KeyFinder).
+Contributions are welcome by opening pull requests and issues on [GitHub](https://github.com/ibsh/libKeyFinder).

 ## Examples